 - It is estimated between 62-75% of people will spend more than what they planned in their Christmas budget.
 Yikes!

-Here are 3 Simple Ways Spend ZERO at Christmas in a Materialistic Society:
+Simple Ways to have Christmas on a Zero Budget in a Materialistic Society:

 1. Give the Gift of Your Talents